 It is to this ideal that Wilderness Dawning do the following … visits to the San Villages at Tsodilo Hills, resulting in direct income for these first-peoples.
 The local San people believe Tsodilo is the birthplace of all life, art there made by the descendants of the first people.
 Tsodilo’s geography, trails and grooves in the earth are known as the trails and footprints of the first animals, making their way to the first watering hole.
 A natural water spring at Tsodilo, near the Female Hill, is used as both a water collection site and a ritual site.
 It is seen as sacred, and used by countless peoples to cleanse, heal, and protect.

-Finally, we have commited to donate 1,5 % of turnover to Narural Selection’s ongoing conservation and community efforts (https://naturalselection.travel/conservation/)
+We also donate 1.5% of turnover to Natural Selection’s ongoing conservation and community efforts